Andylamz/next-portfolio/README.md

 ### Home Page

   - Showcases my skills using Swiper with a 3D carousel effect
-  - Added "View List@ option to browsw all skills in each category (Frontend, Backend, etc)
+  - Added "View List" option to browse all skills in each category (Frontend, Backend, etc)
   - Integrated Framer Motion to add smooth animations and enhance the UI experience.

 ### Projects